aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-inference-ray-serve/README.md

 AWS ECS (Elastic Container Service) is a container orchestration service offered by Amazon Web Services (AWS).
 It allows users to run, stop, and manage containers on a cluster of EC2 instances.
 ECS provides a managed way to deploy and manage containerized applications, making it easier to scale and manage containerized workloads.
 ```

 4. Verify the deployment of the model in one of the instances using the GPU memory utilization metric available at the [distributed-inference-ray-serve cloudwatch dashboard](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#dashboards/dashboard/distributed-inference-ray-serve) that was created with terraform.
-Tensor parallelism deploys the model accross multiple GPUs in a single node, it is expected for a single machine to show increased GPU memory.
-It can take a couple of minutes for the metrics to be shown in the dashboard.
+Tensor parallelism deploys the model accross multiple GPUs in a single node, it is expected for a single EC2 instance to show increased GPU memory in this example.
+It can take a couple of minutes for the metrics to appear.

 5. Before moving to the next section, delete the model from ray serve